CamAndPineapple/PureTube/README.md

 # PureTube

-This is a Youtube clone that is super basic, in a good way.
+This is a stripped-down version of Youtube.
 No ugly comment section, no extra resources loaded, just a video player and a search bar.
 Built with React.